arasyad/forexUSD2IDR/README.md

 This project explores the application of Data Analytics and Machine Learning to predict currency exchange rates between USD and IDR.

 The study compares three time-series forecasting models:
   -ARIMA
   -Facebook Prophet (fbprophet)
   -Long Short-Term Memory (LSTM)

 All of these models using both univariate and multivariate datasets derived from historical financial data and economic indicators (except for ARIMA which only handles the univariate dataset).

+## Pre-requisites
+  - Install Python (latest)
+  - Ensure all tools and library are installed
+  - Ensure all data is available

 ## Data Description